 - Playoffs are based on win/loss record.

 - The number of teams to qualify for playoffs will vary from season to season based on the number of teams registered.

-- Playoff and championship games will be Best of 7 Rounds.
+- Playoff and championship games will be a best of 7 rounds series.

 - All rounds will be 2-player cricket 200 (2 teams-4 people, just like the regular season).